 Once your retirement is fully funded, and you stop working for a living, you no longer have that perceived outflow.
 You may be taking from your accounts rather than adding to them, but if you’ve played your cards right, you should be in good shape to do so.

 3. Taxes in Retirement

 Our current biggest annual “expense” is our retirement savings.
 Taxes represent our number two.

-Taking advantage of geographic arbitrage while working in a high income specialty but living in a high-tax state, we’ve found ourselves in the mostly fortunate position to pay six-figure tax bills throughout much of my career.
+Taking advantage of geographic arbitrage while working in a high-income specialty but living in a high-tax state, we found ourselves in the mostly fortunate position to pay six-figure tax bills throughout much of my career.

-Proposed tax reform appears to maintain the 0% capital gains bracket, which means it will likely continue to be the case that one can live well on tax-free dividends and capital gains from a taxable account.
+With the 0% capital gains bracket with taxable income as high as $78,400 in 2019, one can live well on tax-free dividends and capital gains from a taxable account.
 Roth contributions are available for withdrawal at any age, tax and penalty free.

 If the bulk of your retirement savings is in tax-deferred accounts such as traditional IRA and 401(k), you may not have the option to live a tax-free retirement.
 There is a real benefit to some tax diversification among your retirement assets, a topic I previously covered in My Money is Worth More Than Your Money.